Questions and answers about patent

 Anyone with a legal interest can request an administrative review.
 The scheme can be used in all three areas of patent, trademark and design, as well as company name.

-The legal entity that requires administrative review.
+A claimant is the legal entity that requests an administrative review.

 You can appeal a decision by submitting a written statement.
 Use the form "Claims and complaints to the Norwegian Industrial Property Office (NIPO) and the Norwegian Board of Appeal for Industrial Property Rights (KFIR)" in Altinn.